Education and Social Work Menu

 In the event of a labour dispute which affects the staff of the school in which you are placed for your practicum, you should not undertake any instructional, extracurricular activities, or other duties not performed by your Teacher Mentor, nor should you become involved in any other labour dispute between the school districts, teachers' associations, or support staff.

 Am I able to appeal a decision made about my progress in courses or in practica?

 If you wish to appeal a decision made about your progress in the program you may do so.
-Appeals regarding academic decisions in courses should go first to the instructor.
-If the appeal remains unresolved, it should then be referred to the Dean, Faculty of Human, Social and Educational Development.
-For more information, please see the Appeal Section in this Handbook and in the TRU Calendar.
+Appeals regarding academic decisions in courses should go first to the instructor, then to the Program Coordinator, and then to the Chair of the School of Education.
+If the appeal remains unresolved, a student has the option to undertake a formal appeal through the Office of Student Affairs.
+For more information, please see the Appeal Section in the BEd Student Handbook and in the TRU Calendar.